-Since 2003 to present, the technology in the vehicle design, powertrain, emission control devices, fuels and transmission has been significantly upgraded.
+25. Since 2003 to present, the technology in the vehicle design, powertrain, emission control devices, fuels and transmission has been significantly upgraded.
 Vehicles complying with current emission regulations are equipped with advanced emission control technologies like three-way catalytic converters, diesel particulate filters, and selective catalytic reduction, as well as sophisticated electronic systems to control engine operations.
 Emissions reductions have been significant while efficiencies have increased.
 Newly developed fuels have been added as an automotive fuel with conventional gasoline and diesel.
-DME, biodiesel, ethanol have proven their applicability and effectiveness as an alternatives to gasoline or diesel.
+Dimethyl Ether (DME), biodiesel, ethanol have proven their applicability and effectiveness as an alternatives to gasoline or diesel.
 Gaseous fuels are utilized in automobiles.
-CNG and LPG vehicles are becoming more significant where national Green Initiatives have advanced these fuels, thus reducing the need for gasoline and diesel.
+Compressed Natural Gas (CNG) and Liquefied Petroleum Gas (LPG) vehicles are becoming more significant where national Green Initiatives have advanced these fuels, thus reducing the need for gasoline and diesel.

-The focus today is on developing a new generation engines and vehicles and bringing them to market.
+26. The focus today is on developing a new generation engines and vehicles and bringing them to market.
 The regulatory framework around the world has targeted significant reductions for both traditional air pollutants and greenhouse gases.
 In addition, investments in advanced technologies and fuels have paved the way for a fleet of vehicles that will be far less polluting and will save energy.

-These advancements include development of advanced fuel efficient, light weight and compact engines with optimized fuel injection and alternative fuel technologies.
+27. These advancements include development of advanced fuel efficient, light weight and compact engines with optimized fuel injection and alternative fuel technologies.
 Vehicle development will focus on improved vehicles with electrified power trains such as electric, hybrid electric and fuel cell technology.
 Development of long life, high energy density and cost-effective batteries for electric drive (including hybrids, electric, and fuel cell) vehicles is high on the agenda of automobile researchers.
 The focus of advancement can be characterized in three areas of developments:

-- Engine technology
+- (a) Engine technology;

-- Vehicle technology
+- (b) Vehicle technology;

-- Fuel technology
+- (c) Fuel technology.

-The fleet has become less polluting over the last thirty years and now is on the brink of a transformation due to the dedicated commitment to innovation and investments that a new generation of vehicles will require.
+28. The fleet has become less polluting over the last thirty years and now is on the brink of a transformation due to the dedicated commitment to innovation and investments that a new generation of vehicles will require.